RECENT PUBLICATIONS

 • Elman, J., Hare, M., & McRae, K. (2004).
 Cues, constraints, and competition in sentence processing.
 In M. Tomasello and D. Slobin (Eds.)
 Beyond Nature-Nurtur: Essays in Honor of Elizabeth Bates.
 Mahwah, NJ: Lawrence Erlbaum Associates.

-• Elman, J.L. (in press).
+• Elman, J.L.
+(2003).
 Generalization from sparse input.
 Proceedings of the 38th Annual Meeting of the Chicago Linguistic Society.
 Adobe PDF version.

 • Elman, J.L.
 (2003).
 Development: It's about time.
 Developmental Science, 6, 430-433.
 Adobe PDF version.